srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. To complete the configuration, click **Save**.

     You should now see the selected hub listed on the Linked IoT hubs blade.
-You might need to click Refresh to show Linked IoT hubs.
+You might need to click **Refresh** to show Linked IoT hubs.

+1. On the Portal menu, click **Dashboard**.

 ### Exercise 5: Examine the Device Provisioning Service